-About 2 hours into the trail, I took a break near a fork off the trail where the famed JMT (John Muir Trail) merges.
+About 2 hours into the trail, I took a break near a fork off the path where the famed JMT (John Muir Trail) merges.
 I saw another couple emerging from the JMT, and they too wanted to take a break.
 We started to have a conversation, and I learned that they have been on the trail for 16 days.

 We bantered on while eating energy bars when we saw this rather elderly man carrying an external frame backpack.
 This guy could easily be like 70 years old (or older), but he’s walking on with this massive metallic backpack.
 I mean, the thing could have easily been twice the size of my backpack.

 Here I was tired as hell, and this old person is strolling along with this brick of an object on his back, as it was goose feather.